akeneo/pim-helpcenter/content/updates/2020-11/3-Create-private-views.md

 # Create private views
 ::: meta-data type="New" features="Productivity" available="late November" link-to-doc="../articles/manage-your-views.html#create-a-view"

 Stay organized in your product enrichment thanks to private views!
-It's now possible to create private views, only visible by you, to help you focus on your own enrichment needs without polluting your teammates.
+From now on, when you create a view, you can make it **private** to keep it for yourself and have it only visible by you, or **public** to share it with other PIM users.
+This improvement will help you to focus on your own enrichment needs without polluting your teammates.

-Indeed, when creating a new view, you can now select if you want this view to be **private** -for you only- or **public** -for everyone working in the PIM.

 ![Create a private view](../img/private-view.png)